JuKu/java-am0-interpreter/README.md

 https://github.com/JuKu/java-am0-interpreter/releases

 ## Execution
 Java 8 is required.
-You can download only the .jar file and execute them in console with "java -jar <filename>.jar".
+You can download only the .jar file or unzip the zip archive.
+Execute them in console with "java -jar <filename>.jar".

 ## Supported AM0 commands:
  - LIT <Integer>